Can you take Akemann--Weaver's $\diamondsuit_{\aleph_1}$ away?: A proof of Theorem , part II: The diagonalization argument

 \begin{prop} Suppose that $A$ is a non-type I \cstar-algebra all of whose irreducible representations are on a separable Hilbert space.
 Then $A$ has at least $2^{\aleph_0}$ spatially inequivalent irreducible representations. \end{prop}

-\begin{proof} The assumption on $A$ is used only to prove that it has a self-adjoint element $a$ whose spectrum is a perfect set.
-In $\CAR$ there exists a positive contraction $a_0$ with this property.
-To see this, note that the diagonal masa is isomorphic to the algebra of continuous functions on the Cantor space, and let $a_0$ correspond to the identity map on the Cantor space via the continuous functional calculus.
-By Glimm's theorem, $A$ has a subalgebra whose quotient is isomorphic to $\CAR$.
-Let $a$ be a self-adjoint lift of $a_0$ to $A$ (see \cite[\S 2.5]{Fa:STCstar}).
+\begin{proof} The assumption on $A$ is used only to prove that it has a self-adjoint element~$a$ whose spectrum is a perfect set.
+In $\CAR$, there exists a positive contraction $a_0$ with this property.
+To see this, note that the diagonal masa (i.e., the maximal abelian subalgebra that is the inductive limit of the algebras of diagonal matrices) is isomorphic to the algebra of continuous functions on the Cantor space, and let $a_0$ correspond to the identity map on the Cantor space via the continuous functional calculus.
+By Glimm's theorem (\cite[Theorem~1.7.2]{Fa:STCstar}, but see also \cite{Fa:Errata}), $A$ has a subalgebra whose quotient is isomorphic to $\CAR$.
+Let $a$ be a self-adjoint lift of $a_0$ to $A$ (it exists by~\cite[\S 2.5]{Fa:STCstar}).
 Then the spectrum of $a$ includes the spectrum of $a_0$, hence $a$ is as required.

 For every element $x$ of the spectrum of $a$, fix a pure state $\varphi_x$ on $A$ such that $\varphi_x(a)=x$.
 We can take $\varphi_x$ to be a pure state extension of the point-evaluation at $x$.
-Then the cyclic vector is an $x$-eigenvector of $\pi_x(a)$.
+Then the cyclic vector is an $x$-eigenvector of $\pi_x(a)$, where $\pi_x$ is the representation associated to $\varphi_x$.
 Since the eigenvectors corresponding to distinct eigenvalues are orthogonal, in every irreducible representation $\pi$ of $A$ the operator $\pi(a)$ has only countably many eigenvectors.
-Therefore $A$ has at least $2^{\aleph_0}$ spatial equivalence classes of irreducible representations. \end{proof}
+By a counting argument, $A$ has at least $2^{\aleph_0}$ spatial equivalence classes of irreducible representations. \end{proof}